ZanzoCam/zanzocam-core/create_image.md

     - `sudo reboot`.
     - You should see a wifi network called "zanzocam-setup" that you can connect to.
     - Connect and `ssh` into the Raspberry again (IP is `10.0.0.5`)

-- To make sure the hotspot switches on and off when the network changes, a crontab can be set up.
-The camera software should run this check before starting!
-To set it up manually, however:
-    - `ssh` into the Pi
-    - `crontab -e`
-    - Add `*/5 * * * * sudo /usr/bin/autohotspot >/dev/null 2>&1`

 ### Prepare setup server
 Once the Pi can generate its own network, we make it able to receive HTTP requests by setting up a web server: Nginx.